scriptclump/mypets/services/user-service/README.md

-# Content Service
+# User Service

-This service will provide the content to the application with basic CRUD features.
-Kindly check the POSTMan file for more details.
+This service will do basic CRUD for user.
+Also perform authentication & authorization/

 ## End-points

 - /health-check
+- /user
+- /user/authenticate
-- /content
+- /user/logout